Food waste is a huge social issue around the world, and in the UK alone, almost 2 million tonnes is sent to landfill by the food industry.

-However, with advancements in technology like artificial intelligence (AI) being introduced to the industry, commercial organisations such as retail and hotel providers can now automate a number of tasks that aim to reduce waste.
+However, advancements in food waste technology through artificial intelligence (AI) are now available to the industry.
+Commercial organisations such as retail and hotel providers can now automate a number of tasks that aim to reduce waste.

 Understanding food habits